Art Finley

 "Mayor Art's Almanac" was the first TV newscast for children in the U.S., and the State of California awarded him two gold medals for the feature, in 1963 and 1965.
 The Mayor Art character was partly a way of introducing young people to civic matters, which, in retrospect, revealed Finley's true interests and foreshadowed his later career as a radio talk show host.

 When the Mayor Art Show ended in the summer of 1966, Finley joined KRON-TV's news department as a reporter and producer-host of "Speak Out," a weekly political interview program, until 1968.

 During the last half of his 50-year career, Finley returned to radio as a newsman and talk-show host.
 He relied on his wife Geraldine as his career advisor, researcher and editor throughout their 56-year marriage.
 She died in 2006.

 In the U.S., Finley's station affiliations were primarily in San Francisco: 10 years at KGO, and KCBS.
 Three interim years were spent at XTRA in San Diego and WNIS in Norfolk.
 Two radio stations in Vancouver, B.C., needed a talk-show host with U.S. experience and a knowledge of Canadiana, and Finley spent five years at CKNW, and later, six years at CJOR.
 He retired in 1995; his final years in broadcasting were as a KCBS news anchor.

-While living in Canada, Finley contributed many news stories and features from that country and Europe, as byline writer for the San Francisco Chronicle Foreign Service.
+While living in Canada, Finley contributed many news stories and features from that country and Europe, as a byline writer for the San Francisco Chronicle Foreign Service.

 Art Finley served as Master of Ceremonies for San Francisco's official celebration of Independence Day for 14 years between 1960 and 1979.

 From 1962 to 1981, the San Francisco Chronicle and scores of other North American newspapers published his syndicated daily panel "Art's Gallery", consisting of 19th Century woodcuts, to which Finley had written humorous modern-day captions.
 All 6200+ original panels are now in the archives of San Francisco State University.